Apply to this Job

-Respiratory Care Services at the King Faisal Specialist Hospital & Research Centre in Riyadh, Saudi Arabia is a very large and very busy department, caring for highly acute patients of all ages.
+Respiratory Care Services at the King Faisal Specialist Hospital & Research Centre in Riyadh, Saudi Arabia is a very large and very busy department.
+The team, which consists of 200 employees, cares for highly acute patients of all ages.

 RRTs work in the intensive care units and are on-call for the emergency medicine department and for the general wards.
 During the first six months of your contract you will rotate through all intensive care units, including:

 After the first six months, you can choose a core area of the ICU in which to work.
 RRTs provide continuous oxygenation and ventilation support to ICU patients.
 If you do not have experience in a specific area, cross-training is provided during the orientation period.

 RRTs are highly respected at the King Faisal, and they are given a high degree of independence.
 Common procedures include:

 Check out this video about the work of RRTs at the King Faisal Specialist Hospital & Research Centre.

 NOTE: Because we are a North American based recruitment company we are only able to recruit citizens of Canada and the United States.